Vchitect/Latte/README.md

 sbatch slurm_scripts/ffs.slurm
 ```

 We also provide the video-image joint training scripts [`train_with_img.py`](train_with_img.py).
-Similar to [`train.py`](train.py) scripts, this scripts can be also used to train class-conditional and unconditional
+Similar to [`train.py`](train.py) scripts, these scripts can be also used to train class-conditional and unconditional
 Latte models.
-For example, if you wan to train Latte model on the FaceForensics dataset, you can use:
+For example, if you want to train the Latte model on the FaceForensics dataset, you can use:

 ```bash
 torchrun --nnodes=1 --nproc_per_node=N train_with_img.py --config ./configs/ffs/ffs_img_train.yaml